 Notes: Gross disposable income adjusted for the change in net equity of households and pension fund reserves.
-For Bulgaria and Romania, "last observation" refers to 2010.
-For Luxembourg, it refers to 2009.
+For Luxembourg, the first observation refers to 2008.
+For Bulgaria and Romania, the last observation refers to 2010.
+For Cyprus, Estonia, Greece, Hungary, Lithuania, Luxembourg, Latvia, Slovakia and Slovenia the last observation refers to 2011.
 Data for Malta are not available.